 After knowing the causes behind the error, fixing the Kmode exception not handled error will become a lot easier for you.

-The Kmode exception not handled error is a relatively simpler error and can be fixed easily within a matter of a few minutes.
+The Kmode exception not handled is a relatively more uncomplicated error and we can fix easily within a matter of a few minutes.

 How to Fix Kmode Exception Not Handled